Adoration of the Shepherds (Schongauer)

-The Adoration of the Shepherds is a circa 1480 oil on panel by the Colmar painter-engraver Martin Schongauer in the collection of the Gemäldegalerie, Berlin.
+The Adoration of the Shepherds is an oil painting on panel of c.
+1480 by the Colmar painter-engraver Martin Schongauer.
+It is in the Gemäldegalerie in Berlin.

+Description

 The scene is the Adoration of the Shepherds.
-Mary kneels before her child, which lies on swaddling clothes.
-Behind her are Joseph standing with ox and donkey, and facing her are three shepherds who lean forward towards the Child Jesus.
+Mary kneels before her child, who lies on swaddling clothes.
+Behind her are Joseph standing with an ox and a donkey, and facing her are three shepherds who lean forward towards the Christ Child.

 The iconography closely resembles the revelations of Bridget of Sweden which were still popular in Schongauer's time a century after she wrote them.

-These include the elderly features of Joseph contrasted with the youthful features of the Virgin, her praying hands, her loose blond curly hair, and the miraculously clean and painless birth with the child sprouting spontaneously from its kneeling mother's womb keeping her virginity intact with no visible umbilical cord or afterbirth.
-Schongauer was probably influenced by Flemish painters such as Rogier van der Weyden and Hans Memling that he had seen on trips to Spain or Flanders.
+This includes the elderly features of Joseph contrasted with the youthful features of the Virgin, her praying hands, her loose blond curly hair, and the miraculously clean and painless birth with the child sprouting spontaneously from its kneeling mother's womb keeping her virginity intact with no visible umbilical cord or afterbirth.

+Schongauer was probably influenced by the work of Flemish painters such as Rogier van der Weyden and Hans Memling which he had seen on trips to Spain or Flanders.
 In turn his placement of the figures was an influence on later painters such as Albrecht Dürer and Hans Burgkmair the Elder.